ibm-cloud-docs/cephaas/volume_create.md

 Capacity, indicated in gigabytes, can range from minimum 1 GB to the maximum allocated capacity for block storage.

-You can also use the alias `sds` as an alternative to `software-defined-storage` for the CLI actions.
+You can also use the alias `sds` as an alternative to `software-defined-storage` and `volc` and alternative to `volume-create` for the CLI actions.
 {: tip}

 ## Creating block volumes with the API